-Supreme Court
+Supreme Court Reform

 A Mandatory Code of Ethics – Ensure the Supreme Court adheres to the same professional standards as other judges and public officials.

-Impose Term Limits and Scheduled Rotations – Promote judicial independence while preventing lifetime entrenchment and political gamesmanship.
+Impose 18-year Term Limits and Scheduled Rotations – Promote judicial independence while preventing lifetime entrenchment and political gamesmanship.

 Increase Transparency and Public Access –Enhance public understanding and trust in the Court’s decisions and operations.